akovanev/kovanev.github.io/_posts/2020-08-31-Calculated-properties-with-data-generator.md

 ]
 </code></pre>

-The target is the `fullname` property, which is supposed to concatenate the `firstname` and `lasttname`.
+Our target is the `fullname` property which should concatenate the `firstname` and `lasttname`.

-The `CalcGenerator` class will derive from `CalcGeneratorBase`.
+We have to create a class that will derive from `CalcGeneratorBase`.
+Lets name it `CalcGenerator`.

 <pre><code class="language-cs">public class CalcGenerator : CalcGeneratorBase
 {